FDSMlhn/Latent_Dirichlet_Allocation/README.md

 # Latent_Dirichlet_Allocation
-	# this file is used for the description for the realization of
-# Latent Dirichlet Allocation and three experiments.
-Read before
+	# this file is used for the description for the realization of Latent Dirichlet Allocation and three experiments.
+Read before viewing the code.
+In the following text
-# viewing the code.
-In the following text, ## indicates level-two title,
+	## indicates level-two title,
 # ### indicates level-three title.